akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice gave him a small, uncertain nod.

-'Your goose is spared, then?'
+‘Your goose is spared, then?’
 His voice was gruff, but not unkind.

 Beatrice had to push the swirling thoughts aside before she could answer him.
 'He spared her.
 It was more than I dared hope for.
 He will… He is coming to visit my father.'